yashikabhargava/100DaysOfDevops/Progress/Day5.md

 To answer this Question -

-A computer Network is a communication network which allows digital devices to share information/ data using wired or wireless connections
+A computer Network is a communication network which allows digital devices to share information/ data using wired or wireless connections.

 "In simple terms, it is a collection of computers connected via single technology."

 A collection of these computer networks is known as the Internet.

 At the early stage of the internet, the concept of automated sharing was missing.
-To solve this problem comes into the picture, the World Wide Web (WWW).
+To solve this problem comes into picture, the World Wide Web (WWW).

 <br>